Tenancy Policy

 2. Context

 2.1 This policy outlines Uttlesford District Council's approach to tenancy management, including interventions to sustain tenancies and prevent unnecessary evictions.
+The policy also sets out the type of tenancies we will grant and the circumstances in which we will grant tenancies of a particular type.

 3. Aims of the policy

-3.1 The aims of this policy are:
+3.1 The aims of this policy are to:

-- to act to support and sustain tenancies;
+- act to support and sustain tenancies

 4. Sustaining tenancies